PlaidypusDev/mup-github-action/README.md

 -   `mode` - Specifies what the MUP CLI should do.
 Either `SETUP`, `DEPLOY`, or `RESTART`.
 -   `meteor_deploy_path` - The relative path to the folder containing `mup.js` and `settings.json`.
 This is how you decide what environment to run MUP for.
 -   `package_manager` - Which node package manager your Meteor project uses.
 Either `YARN` or `NPM`.
+-   `project_path` - (Optional.
+Defaults to `.`).
+Define a path to go to for the meteor project.
+Useful for a repo that contains the source code for a Meteor app and a mobile app.